umbraco/UmbracoDocs/Reference/Config/customErrorPages/index.md

 ## Config file handling

-A quicker implementation - you can specify a page that will be displayed whenever the application encounters a particular error.
+Another approach for implementing a custom error page would be to specify a page that will be displayed whenever the application encounters a particular error.
 For this, you will need to create your error pages, and change the customErrors line in ```web.config.```

 For a generic error message: